lucianpopescu688/C-Projects/README.md

         c.
 When you want to remove the element from a position in the array, but the position is out of the bounds of the array;

-   - The second part is the Problem 2 in which the following problems are solved and accessed with a menu-based application:
+   - The second part is the Problem 2 in which the following problems are solved(using lambdas and functions from library "algorithm") and accessed with a menu-based application:

         a.
 Given a vector of doubles, check if all the numbers are positive;